 Some might say that I recognized my need more than somebody else recognized his need, but even that recognition is a mixture of some level of intelligence along with humility, all of which actually are from God and are rooted in God.

 I have to say just as Genesis 6:8 states, I cannot give any reason other than God’s grace for why I am saved.
 “But Noah found favor in the eyes of the Lord.”
 Amen, so did I. What is so awesome, right after verse 8 where Noah found favor in the eyes of the Lord, verse 9 “Noah was a righteous man he was perfect in his generations; Noah walked with God.”

 It was God who called Noah out, called him righteous, called him perfect, and Noah walked out that new identity that God had given him… Noah was enabled by God to walk with God.
-SO EXCITING!!!
+This is so exciting!!!